mawieg/CCTs_School_Enrollment/README.md

 This repo contains .do files, .R files, and (intermediate) datasets for the analysis in my paper "Do Early-ending Conditional Cash Transfer Programs Discourage Continued School Enrollment?".
 A working paper version is available at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3429762.

-The raw data comes from the website https://evaluacion.prospera.gob.mx/en/eval_cuant/p_bases_cuanti.php, which was no longer available at the time of writing.
+The raw data comes from the website https://evaluacion.prospera.gob.mx/en/eval_cuant/p_bases_cuanti.php, which was no longer accessible at the time of writing.

 ## How to run it

 To merge the various survey rounds, define relevant variables, and construct datasets for analysis in R, open "MakeDataset.do" in Stata, change the directory to the adress of the Progresa folder, and run.
 The location-specific variables are constructed in a separate file, "MakeLocationData.do".
 To run this, change the directory to the adress of the Progresa folder first.

 To obtain summary statistics, open "SummaryStats.do" in Stata, change the directory to the adress of the Progresa folder, and run.

 To obtain the DML results, open "Run.R" in R. Change the directory to the adress of the Progresa folder.
 Change the variables "set", "status", and "outcomename" according to the subset and dependent variable of interest.
 Adjust the settings for parallel computing accordingly.
 Before running the program, make sure all required packages are installed.
 The results of the DML estimation are saved in the matrix "result".
 The vectors of relative importance are saved in the vector "delta.0".

 ## Repository structure